How to Maintain Asthma Control No Matter What the Season

 One positive about spring may be the frequent, rainy days.
 When weather is wet, pollen tends not to fly around as much.
 Keep in mind, though, that you may spend more time indoors on rainy days, so then your challenges may be similar to the winter threats described above.

 As you might imagine, growing things continue to grow in the summer.
 In fact, in the warm, breezy days of summer, grass and then weed pollens flourish and spread.
-If you are allergic to such things, summer may be your most challenging season for asthma control.
+If you are allergic to such things, summer may be your most challenging season for asthma control and seasonal asthma symptoms.
 I know summertime is often hard for me, especially late summer, when ragweed pollen is everywhere.

 Besides ragweed, these other weeds also can produce pollen that may irritate sensitive people:

 Since summer may be when you most want to be outdoors, doing recreational activities, going on vacation and so forth, it can be very frustrating when your seasonal asthma symptoms are also acting up.